 Is it true that the equinox can cause a broom to obtain the right amount of gravitational pull to allow it to stand on its own or is it simply a balancing act?

 The equinox, which marks the beginning of spring, has long held a special importance in human society.
 Particularly the vernal equinox, which marks the first day of spring is the end of winter; the beginning of the season in which daylight again outlasts darkness and life springs anew.
 Flowers blossom, trees shoot out new leaves and branches, and animals give birth (or their eggs hatch).
 These tangible signs of the world’s rebirth were of paramount importance to agricultural societies, and they naturally developed elaborate fertility rites to celebrate the occasion.

-The Chinese are thought to have originated the practice of standing eggs on end during the equinox.
+The Chinese are often cited as having originated the practice of standing eggs on end during the equinox.
 Just as the equinox symbolically restores balance to the world by signalling its rebirth after a season of darkness, the equinox literally balances the day by dividing it into equal portions of darkness and light.
 If the symbol of fertility, eggs, could be balanced on end during a day equally divided between day and night, this was a sign that all nature was in harmony.

 Nonetheless, the vernal equinox brings no special egg-balancing properties with it.
 Standing an egg on its end is something just about anyone can do any day of the year; the feat simply takes the right egg and a little trial and practice.
 Since the vast majority of people never see or try balancing eggs on their ends on any day other than the equinox, though, many of them come away from the experience believing that something special must have occurred on that particular day.
 As the Associated Press reported in 1987, however, scientific trial shows otherwise: